Privacy Policy

 The Department for Culture, Media & Sport (DCMS) helps to drive growth, enrich lives and promote Britain abroad.

-We protect and promote our cultural and artistic heritage and help businesses and communities to grow by investing in innovation and highlighting Britain as a fantastic place to visit.
+DCMS protects and promotes our cultural and artistic heritage and helps businesses and communities to grow by investing in innovation and highlighting Britain as a fantastic place to visit.
 We help to give the UK a unique advantage on the global stage, striving for economic success.

-This notice sets out how we will use your personal data as part of our legal obligations with regard to data protection.
+This notice sets out how the Neighbourly Lab (NL) will process your personal data, on behalf of DCMS, as part of our legal obligations with regard to data protection.

-DCMS’s personal information charter explains how we deal with your information.
+DCMS’s personal information charter explains how NL deals with your information.
 It also explains how you can ask to view, change or remove your information from our records.

 The Tackling Loneliness website is to provide information on tackling loneliness and the Hub is a place for:

-The personal information we collect and process is provided to us directly by you or collected on an automated basis, as explained below.
+The personal information NL collects and processes is provided to us directly by you or collected on an automated basis, as explained below.

-If you do register with the Tackling Loneliness website the data we collect includes:
+If you do register to be a member of the Tackling Loneliness Hub, the additional data we collect includes:

-• Any personal data included in posts and comments on or messages sent via the site.
+- Any personal data included in posts, comments or messages sent via the site.

 We may also receive personal information indirectly, from the following sources in the following scenarios:

-• If a Hub member sends you an email invite from the Hub.
+- If a Hub member sends you an email invite from the Hub.
 In this instance, we will only use the information to confirm whether you received the invite, and if you are able to join.
-If you do not activate your Hub membership, your personal data will be deleted from our database after two months.
+If you do not activate your Hub membership, your personal data will be deleted from our database after one month.

 Legal basis for processing your data